dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/SDKs/Net-sdk.md

 You need to make sure you don't try to instantiate any resources before the required dependencies have been created.
 The full [sample](Samples/Net) provided with this documentation shows how you can efficiently create your resources in parallel while still keeping track on what's been created.

 #### Creating the Storage Account

+You need a storage account to store the Virtual HDDs for you Virtual Machine.
+If you have an existing storage account you can use it for several VMs, but remember to spread your load across several storage accounts not to run into limits.
+Remember that the type of Storage Account and it's location can limit the VM Size you can chose since not all VM Sizes are available in all regions and/or for all storage account types.

 ```csharp
 private static async Task<StorageAccount> CreateStorageAccountAsync(TokenCredentials credentials, string subscriptionId, string resourceGroup, string location, string storageAccountName, AccountType accountType = AccountType.StandardLRS)
 {